Nelvana: 1990s

 In December 1997, Nelvana began distributing a syndicated programming block, the Nelvana Kidz Klub, through MediaVentures International, a Chicago-based distributor.
 The block was offered internationally on a barter program distribution model with one–two hours of daily sections or three–four hours of the weekend block.

-In 1998, Nelvana entered into an agreement with U.S. network CBS to program a new Saturday morning animation block for the 1998-99 television season, which would be branded as CBS Kidshow.
-The block would feature six new series based on children's book properties, and all were to comply with the U.S. government's educational programming guidelines.
+In 1998, Nelvana entered into an agreement with U.S. network CBS to program a new Saturday morning animation block for the 1998–99 television season, which would be branded as the CBS Kidshow.
+The block would feature Franklin and the new series Anatole, Flying Rhino Junior High, Dumb Bunnies, Birdz, and Mythic Warriors; all six shows were billed as complying with the U.S. government's educational programming guidelines.
 In April 1998, Nelvana entered into an agreement with ITV franchise Scottish Television to co-produce these new series, and hold distribution rights to them in the United Kingdom.
-In August 1998, Nelvana acquired Kids Can Press, publishers of the Franklin and Elliot Moose children's books upon which the Franklin and Elliot Moose were based.
+In August 1998, Nelvana acquired Kids Can Press, publishers of the Franklin and Elliot Moose children's books upon which Franklin and Elliot Moose were based.
 This turned them into an "integrated company" in which Kids Can's subsequent publications would begin with Nelvana's franchising of those works.

 The company's first two computer-animated shows, Donkey Kong Country (with Medialab) and Rolie Polie Olie (with Métal Hurlant Productions and Paris-based Sparx*), premiered on U.S. television in 1998.

 In March 1999, Nelvana reported a 75% increase in earnings in 1998, credited to increased original production and sales of its library programming, the deal with CBS, and the addition of a publishing business with the acquisition of Kids Can Press.
 In August 1999, Nelvana announced a US$40 million deal to produce six new series based on popular children's books for a planned PBS block.
 The six series—Corduroy, Elliot Moose, Timothy Goes to School, Seven Little Monsters, George Shrinks, and Marvin the Tap-Dancing Horse—were launched the following September as part of the PBS Kids Bookworm Bunch line-up.
 That same month, it acquired the North American rights to its first anime property, Clamp's Cardcaptor Sakura (which was renamed Cardcaptors for its English dub).